formtools/core/README.md

 ### TODO

 - Database sessions.
-- API
 - still doing a redirect to (root) /install when removing config.php
 - after installation, shows a "no sessions" error on login page (confirm)
-- admin can't log in as user
-- update favicon!
 - list of available translations wasn't set after fresh install
 - move translations to composer package
-- upgrading from FT2.x
+- upgrading from FT2.x (for later alpha version - perhaps the first Beta?)

 ### Nice to haves